Shopware HTTP Cache with Varnish XKey

 # ...

-} Release load balancer for BAN request via URL
+} Enable Load Balancer for BAN Requests via URL

-Varnish XKey also supports the ban via the path shop.creoline-demo.de/products, so that only parts of the website are deleted from the HTTP cache.
-The BAN request is often resolved directly via the domain name, which is why the load balancer must also be stored as a purger in this case.
+Varnish XKey also supports banning via the path shop.creoline-demo.de/products, so that only specific sections of the website are removed from the HTTP cache.
+Often, the BAN request is resolved directly via the domain name, which is why the load balancer must also be configured as a purger in this case.

-It must be ensured that BAN requests from the load balancer are only permitted from certain IP addresses.
-For example, the WAN IPv4 address of the app server can be enabled in the configuration of the load balancer.
-Otherwise, it would be possible for third parties to clear the cache and your website would lose performance.
+You must ensure that the load balancer only allows BAN requests from specific IP addresses.
+For example, you can specify the WAN IPv4 address of the app servers in the load balancer’s configuration.
+Otherwise, third parties could clear the cache, causing your website to lose performance.

-# ACL for purgers IP.
-(This needs to contain app server ips)
+# ACL for purgers' IPs.
+(This must contain app server IPs)

 acl purgers {